 Step 10: Trading as a Successful Food Business

-Now you can start trading and start earning so income.
+Now you can start trading and start earning such income.
 It is important to properly manage your budget because the profit margins of many food businesses rely on sales volume.
 You must sell a lot of products to make decent profits.
-It is also important to budget properly and know how many sales you need to make to break-even and make profit.
+It is also important to budget properly and know how many sales you need to make to break even and make a profit.
 You must scrutinise your pricing structure thoroughly.
-You may end up making a loss despite have a lot of sales if you have not priced your products correctly.
+You may end up losing despite having a lot of sales if you have not priced your products correctly.

-To ensure that your food business remains legally compliant, you must ensure you do not contravene any of the regulations.
+You must not contravene any of the regulations to ensure that your food business remains legally compliant.
 The municipality inspectorate has a right to close you down working with law enforcement.
 It does not mean that now that you have been granted permission, you may do as you please; it is crucial to follow all the laws and ensure that your business always complies.

 Remember, while the Certificate of Acceptability does not necessarily expire, if there are new regulations, you may have to apply for a new certificate of acceptability.
 The onus is on you to keep up with the latest regulatory requirements in your sector.

-Running a business has its challenges but a food business is further complicated by public health risks and additional regulatory requirements.
-As an entrepreneur you want to supply a product that consumers that meets and even exceeds consumer expectations while making enough profit to sustain your business.
+Running a business has challenges, but a food business is further complicated by public health risks and additional regulatory requirements.
+As an entrepreneur, you want to supply a product that consumers that meets and even exceeds consumer expectations while making enough profit to sustain your business.
 These 10 steps are meant to make it easier for any aspiring food business entrepreneur to run a successful and legally compliant business.